HOW TO SPEND A GREAT WEEKEND IN GALVESTON, TEXAS: YOUR 48-HOUR ITINERARY

 For our last dinner in Galveston, we decided to have a picnic on the beach with some pizza.
 We weren’t sure where to go but as we were driving around the island looking at houses, we drove by a places called Mario’s Pizza.
 Their slogan had as dying laughing, “We speak very little English, but… we make the best pizza!”I immediately looked up the history of the restaurant, which you can read here, and fell in love with the place.
 We placed an order online and headed to the beach to wait for our pizza to be made.
 It was SO windy while we were walking along the beach that no way in hell we would be able to enjoy our pizza on the beach so we decided to eat our pizza on the couch of our cute Airbnb and watch Netflix!
 Andrew’s half of the pizza was pepperoni and Jalapeño and my half was the Bella Franca which is Aritchoke Hearts, Bell Pepper, Black Olives, Garlic, Mozzarella Cheese, Mushrooms, Olive Oil and Onions.
 The pizza was freaking delicious!!
 I highly recommend Mario’s!

-Hearsay on the Strand
+Spend your last day starting with brunch at Hearsay on the Strand

 Hearsay is a very cute little spot for brunch right on The Strand.
 Andrew and I read about them online and knew we wanted to go there for Sunday brunch and mimosas, of course!
 They were having the special Galveston Restaurant week dishes as well and they did not disappoint.
 We started with the sweet and spicy candied bacon served with blue cheese and a maple bourbon dipping sauce and the deviled eggs with chives and bacon.
 For our main dish we had the bananas foster waffle and the quiche lorraine.
 I’m already a huge fan of quiche and this one was delightful.
 It was filled with Prosciutto, Gruyère, spinach, and shallots and seriously has me drooling just thinking about it again.
 The was basically a freaking dessert.
 It was a candied pecan waffle, with caramelized bananas, & a bourbon syrup.
 I can’t wait to go back for brunch when we visit next.

-Overall, we had a wonderful time in Galveston celebrating our 2 year anniversary!
-I highly recommend going during the off season when it’s not extremely hot and crowded.
-We didn’t have to wait at any of the restaurants we tried nor did the beaches or strand feel overly crowded with people.
+Overall, we had a wonderful time in Galveston celebrating our 2-year anniversary!
+I highly recommend going during the off-season when it’s not extremely hot and crowded.
+We didn’t have to wait at any of the restaurants we tried, nor did the beaches or Strand feel overly crowded with people.
 Have you been to Galveston before??
 Where are some of your favorite places there?
 I’d love to know!

 Tannawasilchak.com uses affiliate links.
 By clicking on certain links and buying a product, you may help me make a small commission off your purchase.
 Links like these keep this site going.
 Thank you for your love and support!